Mike Taibbi: Career

-In 1989, with Anna Sims-Phillips, Taibbi co-wrote Unholy Alliances: Working the Tawana Brawley Story, which explored the discredited Tawana Brawley rape allegations.
+While at WCBS-TV, Taibbi investigated the later discredited Tawana Brawley rape allegations.
+In 1989, with Anna Sims-Phillips, Taibbi co-wrote Unholy Alliances: Working the Tawana Brawley Story, which explored the Brawley story.

-Early in his career, Taibbi worked in local television news in Boston and New York City.
-Subsequently, he worked at both ABC News and CBS News before joining NBC News, in 1997, to work on Dateline NBC.
+In 1997, Taibbi joined NBC News to work on Dateline NBC.
 In the early 2000s, Taibbi reported on the Iraq and Afghanistan Wars for NBC News.